Skip to content

 Factories preferred

-AmbientLight::Create() auto
+AmbientLight::Create() std::unique_ptr<AmbientLight>

-Creates a shared instance of AmbientLight.
+Creates an instance of AmbientLight.

 cpp

-static auto AmbientLight::Create(const Parameters& params);
+static std::unique_ptr<AmbientLight> AmbientLight::Create(const Parameters& params);

 ParameterDescription